oracle-livelabs/database-maa/zdm-physical-online-direct-data-transfer/migrate-db/migrate-db.md

    MIGRATION\_METHOD - Specifies the migration method used (ONLINE\_PHYSICAL is used in this lab).

-   DATA\_TRANSFER\_MEDIUM - Specifies the media used for source database backup (Object Storage Service is used in this lab).
+   DATA\_TRANSFER\_MEDIUM - Specifies the media used for source database backup (DIRECT Data Trasfer is used in this lab).

-   HOST - Specifies the cloud storage REST endpoint URL to access Oracle Cloud Object Storage ( Please refer later steps to prepare this).
+   DM\_RMAN\_DIRECT\_METHOD - specifies the RMAN method (restore from service or active duplicate) to use when DATA\_TRANSFER\_MEDIUM=DIRECT data transfer method is specified.
+We are using RESTORE_FROM_SERVICE in this lab.

-   OPC_CONTAINER - Specifies the Object Storage Bucket used for source database backup.
+   ZDM_SRC_DB_RESTORE_SERVICE_NAME - specifies the fully qualified name of the service on the source database to be used for an online physical migration

    PLATFORM_TYPE - Specifies the target database platform (VMDB is used for this lab which indicates target platform is Oracle Cloud Infrastructure(OCI) virtual machine or bare metal).